adventuregamestudio/ags-manual-source/RepExec.md

 **How do I create them?**

-In main game scripts, you create your *repeatedly_execute* script function by just pasting it into the script as follows.
-In the GlobalScript.asc it is already created for you:
+In main game scripts, you create your *repeatedly_execute* script function by just pasting it into the script as follows:

 ```ags
 function repeatedly_execute()